canonical/snapd/integration-tests/README.md

 With the `--update` flag you can flash an old image, update to the latest and then run the whole suite on the updated system.
 The `release`, the `channel` and the `revision` flags specify the image that will be flashed.
-There must be an update available for the flashed iamge.
+There must be an update available for the flashed image.

 For example, to update from *rolling edge -1* to the latest and then run the integration tests: